LadyKerr/chapter-smith/README.md

 **Real Impact:** Content creators spend 2-4 hours manually creating chapters for long-form videos.
 Chapter Smith reduces this to 30 seconds while maintaining quality that rivals human-created chapters.
 Most YouTube videos do not include chapters because of how tedious this process is.
 Having video chapters also helps with SEO and viewer engagement.

-I chose to build this project because I've encountered this problem multiple times!
+**Why I built it:**I chose to build this project because I've encountered this problem multiple times!
 I manually create chapters for youtube videos and it takes hours.
 I've always wished for a tool that could automate this process and save me time.

 ## 🚀 Quick Start

 ### Prerequisites

 - Node.js 20+
-- YouTube Data API v3 key
+- Python 3.9+ with pip
 - Anthropic API key

 ### 1. Clone and Install